This week’s reader question is about buying peace of mind:

 - Car insurance companies (This link goes to Geico, but check with whatever company you use.)

-Critical: The world of extended warranties is rife with rip-offs.
+Important: The world of extended warranties is rife with rip-offs.
 If you’re considering a third-party company you found with a web search, tread carefully.
 Check them out thoroughly by looking for reviews, checking with the BBB, etc. And don’t even think of using a company that contacts you via mass mail or robocall.

 5. Will it buy you peace of mind?